trans-travel/trans-travel/us/la.md

 for Louisiana, on the basis of anti-Black and anti-LGBT state bills that could place both Black and LGBT people at risk.

-Louisiana, if HB608 2024 is passed, would have negative laws towards trans people.
+Louisiana has negative laws towards trans people.
 These laws are, while horrible for residents of Louisiana, do not generally apply to most trans people traveling to Louisiana in most situations.

 Louisiana does ban trans care for children, although the current law does not have criminal penalties for parents.
 However, it is unknown how this